vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Get-NsxtServerDetail.md

 ### -username

-The SDDC Manager administrator username.
+The username to authenticate to the SDDC Manager.

 ```yaml
 Type: String